unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > Parents: _none_
 <!-- > Children: [version](#Element_version), [~~generation~~](#Element_generation), [info](#Element_info), [names](#Element_names), [settings](#Element_settings), [import](#Element_import), [keyMap](#Element_KeyMap), [displayMap](#Element_DisplayMap), [layer](#Element_layer), [vkeys](#Element_vkeys), [transforms](#Element_transforms), [reorders](#Element_reorder), [backspaces](#Element_backspaces) -->
-> Occurence: required, single
+> Occurrence: required, single
 >
 > </small>

 _Attribute:_ `locale` (required)

-This mandatory attribute represents the primary locale of the keyboard using Unicode locale identifiers (see [LDML](tr35.md)) - for example `"el"` for Greek.
+This mandatory attribute represents the locale of the keyboard using Unicode locale identifiers (see [LDML](tr35.md)) - for example `"el"` for Greek.
 Sometimes, the locale may not specify the base language.
 For example, a Devanagari keyboard for many languages could be specified by BCP-47 code: `"mul-Deva"`.
-For details, see [Keyboard IDs](#Keyboard_IDs) .
+For details, see [Keyboard IDs](#Keyboard_IDs).

 **Example** (for illustrative purposes only, not indicative of the real data)